In English

 Casa da Cultura

-Another old building repurposed as cultural equipment in this area is the Casa da Cultura (Culture House), a former prison that was transformed into a crafts center in 1975.
-The shop boxes were installed where the old cells used to be.
+Another historic building repurposed as a cultural space in the area is Casa da Cultura (Culture House), a former prison converted into a craft center in 1975.
+Shops are set up in the former prison cells, giving the place a unique character.

 Address: Rua Floriano Peixoto, s/n – Santo Antônio